tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 1. The `await` keyword only knows what to do with actual real promises.

-   - It would be nice to be able to use `await` with custom promises that don't have the same then functionality or for a thunk (function representation of a future value).
+   - It would be nice to be able to use `await` with custom promises that don't have the same `then` functionality or for a thunk (function representation of a future value).
-   - The `await` keyword is not extensible in any way, it only knows what to do with thenables and promises.
+   - The `await` keyword is not extensible in any way, it only knows what to do with 'thenables' and promises.
    - With a generator and gen-runner we are free to `yield` and pause on any future representation of future values that we need to.

 2. Scheduling (Starvation).